jackbdr/weather-app-technical-test/README.md

 To test scalability, add cities to the array on line 29 of `weather-app-technical-test/src/Helper/WeatherApiHelper.php`.

-I'm looking forward to hopefully speaking.
+I'm looking forward to speaking.
 I'd be really interested to hear your thoughts on my submission.

 Thank you!